-Our annual operating budget today is approximately $1.9 million, most of which is generated by a Fire and EMS tax levy voted in place by the citizens of Milford.
-The most recent levy voted in to effect was in 2011 at a rate of 10.5 mills.
-This 10.5 mill levy replaced two separate levies which were 5.2 and 5.3 mills.
-With the single 10.5 mill levy, the department reduced the generated funding from the two levies by approximately $100,000.
+Our annual operating budget today is approximately $2.7 million, most of which is generated by a Fire and EMS tax levy elected by the citizens of Milford.
+The most recent levy was in 2019 at a rate of 17 mills.

 Insurance Services Office Rating (ISO Rating)

 The City’s fire protection rating from the Insurance Services Office (ISO) is a 3.
 The ISO rating is assessed by an insurance industry consulting agency.
 The rating scale ranges from 1 to 10, with 1 being the “best public protection” and 10 being “no recognized protection”.

 ISO bases the ratings on many different areas of the fire department and community including but not limited to: effectiveness of 911 communications system, number and type of apparatus, equipment carried on apparatus, location of stations, number of personnel that respond to emergencies, training, and effectiveness of the municipal water system.

 Our primary emergency dispatching agency (911 center) is Hamilton County Communications Center.
 We also are able to be dispatched by Clermont County, Northeast (Loveland-Symmes), and Union Township Communication Centers.

 When you dial 911, your call automatically goes to a communication center and they alert us via radio, alpha pagers, phones, and computers.
 Dialing 911 actually results in a faster response by us than if you were to call the station directly.